-MICHELLE: Hey, Melinda!
+MICHELLE: Hey, MJ!
 What does a vegan zombie eat?

 MICHELLE: Good job, hubby!

 MJ: So, whose turn is it to start this week?
 Mine?
 Yours?
 I’m all turned around.

 So, to start with… I wanted to talk about volumes 40 and 41 of Tite Kubo’s Bleach.
 You might wonder, “What else is there to say about Bleach at this point?”
 Well, I suppose what I have to say boils down to, “It’s actually kind of interesting again!”

 There were definitely some volumes in this Hueco Mundo arc that were rather dull, but now that it feels we’re actually getting somewhere, I find that I’m pretty entertained.
 I still don’t care much at all about Ichigo, but I like his companions (Uryu and Orihime, most notably) and several of the Soul Reaper captains, who have also joined in the fighting.
 Plotwise, it’s your typical shounen fare—wherein people with special powers fight to protect those they care about—but it’s got momentum, it’s got a few themes that remind me of Angel (our friend occasionally becomes a monster but we will bring him back to himself), and it’s got some pretty striking visuals.

 I think Tite Kubo must’ve had a lot of fun drawing these chapters, and also was probably in a fairly grisly mood, as the fights are easier to follow than normal and involve an excessive amount of limb loss.
 It’s shocking each time it happens, but still not quite as gross as what happened to Rangiku a couple of volumes ago thanks to the most genuinely terrifying manga monster critter I’ve ever seen.